 The specification includes year and month, day of the week and hour fixed effects to control for potential trends and seasonality within the year.
 We also allow for the hourly fixed effects to be different for every month, depending on the specification.
-As common controls, we include European fuel prices of coal, gas and oil, as well as their quadratic terms and quadratic terms of their differences.
-On the demand side, we include economic activity indicators28 and weather, allowing temperature and wind to have a different effect on price depending on the month (for example, a warm day in the winter, which tends to reduce electricity consumption, is very different to a warm day in the summer).
-On the supply side, we also include controls for renewable capacity and renewable output, which are exogenously given in the short run.
+As common controls, we include fossil-fuel prices (coal, gas and oil), as well as their quadratic terms and quadratic terms of their differences.
+On the demand side, we include economic activity indicators and weather, allowing temperature and wind to have a different effect on price depending on the month in some specifications.19 On the supply side, we also include controls for renewable output, which is exogenously given in the short run.

 Table 4.1 presents estimates of price pass-through rates in this market.
 The results reveal substantial heterogeneity across specifications.
 We find that the estimated pass-through rate has a wide range depending on the specifications, ranging from 0.44 to 1.17.
 The raw relationship between electricity prices and carbon prices is 1.17, as the result of just regressing electricity prices on carbon prices.
-Specification (1) includes year and month fixed effects, as well as other controls: hour-month fixed effects, daily temperature and wind speed interacted with month of the year to allow for seasonality, wind output, day of the week dummies, holiday index, activity index, Spanish GDP, and coal, gas and oil prices.29 The price pass-through is close to 1.1.
+Under specification (1), which includes the basic set of controls, the price pass-through is close to 1.11.

-Specification (1) might have some omitted variables bias, as it is difficult to fully control for all changes in demand and supply that could be potentially correlated with the evolution of the CO2 prices.
-To further address this concern, we include month of sample fixed effects.
+It is difficult to fully control for all changes in demand and supply that evolve over time and that could potentially be correlated with the evolution of the CO_2 prices, so specification (1) might have omitted variables bias.
+To mitigate this concern, we include month of sample fixed effects.
 The results change substantially.
-In specification (2) to (6), we find that the estimated pass-through is between
+In specification (2) to (6), we find that the estimated pass-through is between 41% and 57%, depending on the controls included.
+These more complete specifications seem to line up best with our simulated estimates, reported in Section 5.